PostHog/posthog.com/contents/blog/company-survey.md

 * I think the lack of general process and over-engineered ownership that is typically a big plus has gotten in the way of some products actually making the strides forward that they could have.
 * For the company as a whole, I think things are pretty good, but I do think that satisfaction is heavily dependent on the team you're on.
 * Our setup means we are always on the edge of exhaustion because we purposefully keep things lean and tight on numbers.
-* All ingredients are there but growing pains are apparent specifically around team management.
+* All ingredients are there, but growing pains are apparent specifically around team management.

 ![PostHog company survey](https://res.cloudinary.com/dmukukwp6/image/upload/company_survey_4_f0bec1d01e.png)